-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 37. Dotnetkicks

-Dotnetkicks is a community-based news site edited by the community who specializes in .NET development techniques, technologies, and tools.
+Dotnetkicks is a community-based news site edited by the community that specializes in .NET development techniques, technologies, and tools.

 39. TikTok

-TikTok is a video sharing service in which users share videos that are 3 to 60 seconds long.
+TikTok is a video-sharing service that allows users to share videos that are 3 to 60 seconds long.

 The app is credited largely with the success of many celebrities whose reach extends beyond the app and into the mainstream.